Mapepire-IBMi/Mapepire-IBMi.github.io/src/content/docs/guides/Usage/java.md

 ## Sample Projects

-The following [Java specific sample projects](https://github.com/Mapepire-IBMi/samples/tree/main/java) can be used as a starting point to get started:
+The following [Java Sample Projects](https://github.com/Mapepire-IBMi/samples/tree/main/java) showcase how the Java client SDK can be used in various applications.
+They are also a great starting point for building your own applications!

 * [simple-app](https://github.com/Mapepire-IBMi/samples/tree/main/java/simple-app): Simple demo application of using the Mapepire Java client SDK
 * [company-web-server](https://github.com/Mapepire-IBMi/samples/tree/main/java/company-web-server): Jetty company web server to manage departments, employees, and sales